 Different styles for different players

-Speaking of finger-picking, there are of course multiple guitar-playing styles to consider.
+Speaking of finger-picking, there are of course multiple guitar-playing styles to consider and exercise on the guitar.
 Picking and plucking the strings with your fingers is pretty hard if not utterly impossible to do on electric at the same level an acoustic model allows.
 And there are other techniques that are predominant in certain music genres that just don’t translate well with an electric guitar, even though a good processor or even clean amp can help you get a very acoustic-like tone.

 The reverse scenario